Skip to content

 "No trace file found"

-assay import --format mcp-inspector session.json --init
+assay import --format inspector session.json --out-trace trace.jsonl

 "Config version mismatch"

-assay migrate --config mcp-eval.yaml
+assay migrate --config eval.yaml

 "Unknown tool in policy"